Bitcoin ticks closer to $100,000 in extended surge following US elections

 History shows you can lose money in crypto as quickly as you’ve made it.
 Long-term price behavior relies on larger market conditions.
 Trading continues at all hours, every day.

 At the start of the COVID-19 pandemic, bitcoin stood at just over $5,000.
 Its price climbed to nearly $69,000 by November 2021, during high demand for technology assets, but later crashed during an aggressive series of Federal Reserve rate hikes.
-And in late 2022 collapse of FTX significantly undermined confidence in crypto overall, with bitcoin falling below $17,000.
+And the late-2022 collapse of FTX significantly undermined confidence in crypto overall, with bitcoin falling below $17,000.

 Investors began returning in large numbers as inflation started to cool — and gains skyrocketed on the anticipation and then early success of spot ETFs.
 But experts still stress caution, especially for small-pocketed investors.
 And lighter regulation from the coming Trump administration could mean less guardrails.